Alsaka-No-One/My_RPG/README.md

 </p>
 <h3 align="center">A RPG game project by EPITECH.</h3>

-MUL_my_rpg_2018

-Group project with:
+# Installation
+1. Clone this repository on your computer
+2. Open a terminal then `cd` into the repository
+3. Enter `make` to compile the project
+4. run `./my_rpg` to launch the game

+# Authors
-Gaetan DEPIN /
+@Gaetan DEPIN
-Axel VIROT /
+@Axel VIROT
-Tony MARINI /
+@Tony MARINI
-Alain NGUYEN
+@Alain NGUYEN